-1. Course Work.
 As stated above, students must complete 32 credits, 24 of which are fulfilled by the Required Core Courses.
 Students normally take MB 701 and MB 702, Graduate Readings (2 x 2 credits) under the direction of their Graduate Advisor, which serves as credit for preparation of the required Scholarly Paper.
 However, if this option is taken, students may not count any other two-credit courses, other than BI 583/584, towards graduation.
-For the remaining 4 credits, students must select from the menu of Elective Courses approved by the MCBB Program.
-A typical schedule would be as follows:
+For the remaining 4 credits, students must select from the list of Elective Courses approved by the MCBB Program.
+A typical full-time schedule would be as follows:

-Fall Spring CAS BI 552 Molecular Biology I (4 cr) CAS BI 553 Molecular Biology II (4 cr) GRS BI 621 Biochemistry I (4 cr) GRS BI 622 Biochemistry II (4 cr) CAS BI 583 Progress in CM Biology (2 cr) CAS BI 584 Progress in CM Biology (2 cr) GRS MB 701 Graduate Readings (2 cr) GRS MB 702 Graduate Readings (2 cr) Elective Course (4 cr) GRS BI 735 Advanced Cell Biology (4 cr) Total Credits 16 cr + 16 cr = 32
+Fall Spring CAS BI 552 Molecular Biology I (4 cr) CAS BI 553 Molecular Biology II (4 cr) GRS BI 621 Biochemistry I (4 cr) GRS BI 622 Biochemistry II (4 cr) CAS BI 583 Progress in CM Biology (2 cr) CAS BI 584 Progress in CM Biology (2 cr) GRS MB 701 Graduate Readings (2 cr) GRS MB 702 Graduate Readings (2 cr) Elective Course (4 cr) GRS BI 735 Advanced Cell Biology (4 cr) Total Credits 16 cr 16 cr

-2. Scholarly Review Paper.
+Scholarly Review Paper

 Students must write a Scholarly Review Paper on a selected topic in the field of Molecular Biology, Cell Biology, or Biochemistry in consultation with a faculty advisor from the MCBB Program who serves as the first reader.
 The paper should review a selected current research topic and usually includes several chapters and extensive literature references.
 The final version of the paper must be read and approved by the first reader and at least one other MCBB faculty member.
 The paper must comply with the format described below.
-A final copy must be given to both readers, the Graduate Program Coordinator, and the student should keep one copy.
+A final copy must be given to both readers, and an electronic copy must be sent to the Graduate Program Specialist.